heyjoekim/SnowModelDoc/README.md

 Highly recommended to read the SnowModel papers by Glen Liston!.
 [Link to paper](https://doi.org/10.1175/JHM548.1)
 ### 3.2 Downloading SnowModel Code
 we can download code from [ftp://gliston.cira.colostate.edu//SnowModel/code](ftp://gliston.cira/colostate.edu/SnowModel/code).
+The original SnowModel code will be uploaded to Sam's shared drive in <include path>.

 Alternatively, we can download Justin Plugh's updated SnowModel code from his GitHub <insert link here>.
 For modeling in the Eastern US, we may need a different rain/snow threshold using the wet bulb temperature.
 For that, using Anna Grunes' code may be better "add path to code here".

 ## 4) Before Running SnowModel